· Alex Harris · Trending

 On the surface, The Giver might sound like a fun, flirtatious track, but the lyrics go deeper, playfully reworking traditional country themes.

-The standout lyric “I was raised with a Bible in my left hand, lipstick in the right” hints at the duality Roan has spoken about—growing up in a conservative environment while gradually embracing her identity.
+With lines like “I was raised with a Bible in my left hand, lipstick in the right,” Roan captures the tension of growing up in a conservative environment while embracing her queer identity.

 A Performance That Matched the Song’s Energy